waoup/lightning-hydra-template/README.md

     self.some_param = self.trainer.datamodule.some_param
 ```

-> **Note:** This only works after the training starts since otherwise trainer won't be yet available in LightningModule.
+> **Note**: This only works after the training starts since otherwise trainer won't be yet available in LightningModule.

 <br>